Bylaws

 Subsection One: Length

-The term of a representative shall be one year in length.
+The term of an Organizing Committee member shall be two years in length.
 In the event of a filled vacancy, the interim representative shall fill for the remainder of the previous representative’s term.

 Subsection Two: Vacancy

-If a previously occupied seat becomes vacant by reason of resignation or removal, the Assembly shall be empowered to appoint a representative from the appropriate jurisdiction for the remainder of the term.
+If a seat becomes vacant because of a lack of candidates in an election, the Organizing Committee shall be empowered to appoint by a three fourths (¾) vote , a representative for the remainder of the term.

 SECTION FIVE: ELECTION